-WordPress also has a blog that will allow you to create a content marketing plan that will attract your target audience to your products.
+WordPress also has a blog that will allow you to create a content marketing plan to attract your target audience to your products.

 How To Launch An Artist WordPress

-Launching an artist WordPress site has never been easier.
+Launching an artist’s WordPress site has never been easier.

 First, visit BlueHost and pick which plan works best for your goals.

-Pick a domain name for your artist website.
+Pick a domain name for your artist’s website.